sunandasamanta/DSA-JS-Python/Array/README.md

-# Array functions in JS and Python
+# Array - A Linear Data Structure

 An array is a data structure that stores a collection of elements, all of the same data type.
 Each element in an array is identified by a unique index, which is an integer value that starts from 0.
 The elements in an array are stored in contiguous memory locations and can be accessed using the index.